typetools/templatefora-checker/README.md

 * Follow the ["How to create a new checker" instructions](https://checkerframework.org/manual/#creating-a-checker) in the Checker Framework Manual.

-* While following the instructions, you should have all accurrences of TODO (and probably all accurrences of "Bottom") throughout the repository, and modified this README so that it describes your checker.
+* While following the instructions, you should have changed all occurrences of TODO (and probably all occurrences of "Bottom") throughout the repository, and modified this README so that it describes your checker.

-* Remove all text up from the top of this README, throug this line.
+* Remove all text up from the top of this README, through this line.

 # TemplateForA Checker